OSU-Bee-Lab/buzzdetect/documentation_firstTimeSetup.md

 # Setting up buzzdetect for the first time

-## Folder structure
+## Directory structure
-Folder structure is still very much in flux; I'm sure as soon as I'm done I'll come right back to the document and update it.
+Directory structure is still very much in flux; I'm sure as soon as I'm done I'll come right back to the document and update it.
 There's no chance some future researcher or grad student will come across this "under construction" note, because I'm not the kind of guy that leaves documentation half-finished.
 No siree.

 ## Create the cona environment
 ### Create the YAML (.yml) file to specify packages